Alcohol Detox Fort Lauderdale, FL

 Alcohol detox in Fort Lauderdale starts your recovery off on the right path.
 You get the support that you need to manage withdrawal symptoms safely.
 In addition, you will stay in a comfortable facility to heal from alcohol addiction.

 During alcohol detox, the professionals at The Retreat of Broward will help you dedicate yourself to your recovery goals.
 We also offer leisure activities and private rooms so that you can detox comfortably.
 Our peaceful and intimate atmosphere will allow you to heal and move forward with long-term sobriety.

-Begin Our Alcohol Detox Program in Fort Lauderdale, Florida
+Begin Our Alcohol Detox in Fort Lauderdale, Florida

 Our alcohol detox program is here for you or a loved one to begin recovery.
-Whether this is your first time in detox or you have attempted detox before, The Retreat of Broward is here to help you start your life over in recovery.
+Whether this is your first time in detox or you have attempted detox before, or you need family, individual or dialectical behavioral therapy, The Retreat of Broward offers services around Pompano Beach and Hollywood, Florida areas.
+We are here to help you start your life over in recovery.
 Contact us today to learn more about our Florida alcohol detox program.